/ tech-stacks / Best Tech Stack for Building a Chrome Extension as a Solo Developer

 Popup/Options UI: React or Svelte

 Your extension popup and options page are just web pages.
 Use whatever frontend framework you're comfortable with.
-React works great if that's your daily driver.
-Svelte is my personal preference for extensions because the bundle size is smaller and there's no virtual DOM overhead, which matters when your popup needs to open instantly.
+React (v19.2.6, about 245,300 GitHub stars and 129.3 million npm downloads a week) works great if that's your daily driver, and the sheer size of that ecosystem means every component library and tutorial you might want already exists.
+Svelte (v5.56.0, about 86,700 stars and 4.67 million weekly downloads) is my personal preference for extensions because the bundle size is smaller and there's no virtual DOM overhead, which matters when your popup needs to open instantly.
+Svelte is the smaller community of the two, so the trade is fewer ready-made parts in exchange for a leaner output bundle.

 The popup has a hard constraint that most developers don't realize initially.
 It closes the moment the user clicks outside of it.
 This means you can't do async operations that take more than a second or two without the user seeing the popup disappear.
 Long-running operations should happen in the background service worker, with the popup just displaying results.